No booking fees on the app

 London to Hull train travel guide

-Taking the train from London to Hull is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from London, you can arrive at Hull in just 2h 32m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from London to Hull is efficient and offers a scenic and comfortable experience.
+With frequent departures from London, you can reach Hull in just 2h 32m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking